-Debuts for Mark Waugh, Richie Benaud, Surinder Amarnath and Wasim Akram
+Birth of Pujara and debuts of Mark Waugh, Richie Benaud, Surinder Amarnath and Wasim Akram

-More than five years after his twin brother Steve took his bow, Mark Waugh made his Test debut in the fourth Test between Australia and England in Adelaide, coming into the side in place of Steve, who was dropped after a poor trot and broke the bittersweet news to his sibling.
+More than five years after his twin brother Steve took his bow, Mark Waugh made his Test debut in the fourth Test between Australia and England, in Adelaide, coming into the side in place of Steve, who was dropped after a poor trot and broke the bittersweet news to his sibling.
 Waugh marked his debut with a stunning century, described in Wisden Cricket Monthly as "so sublime that sages battled to recall a better start to a Test career".
 The match was drawn, but only after England made a brave attempt to chase 472 to win, with Graham Gooch and Michael Atherton putting on 203 for the first wicket.

-In the third Test at Kingsmead, Hugh Tayfield bowled 137 balls without conceding a run during England's first innings against South Africa.
+In the third Test, at Kingsmead, Hugh Tayfield bowled 137 balls without conceding a run during England's first innings against South Africa.
 It remains the record for most consecutive dot-balls delivered.

 The debut of one Richie Benaud in Sydney.
 He didn't have much to do as Australia hammered West Indies by 202 runs - he made 3 and 19 and took 1 for 14, bowling Alf Valentine.
-It was an odd game: on a perfect pitch 19 wickets went down for 180 on the first day, with West Indies blown away for 78.
+It was an odd game: on a perfect pitch, 19 wickets went down for 180 on the first day, with West Indies blown away for 78.
 Jeff Stollmeyer made a fine hundred in the second innings - no other West Indian passed 25 in the match - but Australia were always comfortable and sealed a 4-1 series win.

 The Grand Old Man of South African cricket is born.
 Arthur William "Dave" Nourse was born in Croydon, England, but went to South Africa as a 17-year-old and ended up making 45 consecutive Test appearances for them.
 A dogged left-hander and swing bowler, he made 15 Test fifties but only one hundred, 111 against Australia in Johannesburg in 1921-22.
 He played first-class cricket until he was 57, hence the nickname.
 His son, Dudley, also played 34 Tests for South Africa.
 He died in Port Elizabeth in 1948.

-Plucked from nowhere by Javed Miandad, and so green that he didn't have any bowling boots before the tour, the 18-year-old Wasim Akram made his debut today in the second Test between Pakistan and New Zealand in Auckland.
+Plucked from nowhere by Javed Miandad, and so green that he didn't have any bowling boots before the tour, the 18-year-old Wasim Akram made his debut today in the second Test between Pakistan and New Zealand, in Auckland.
 He failed to score a run, took 2 for 105, and Pakistan were trounced by an innings - but Wasim soon made his mark with ten wickets in the next Test, in Dunedin.

 India's lower order pulled off a thrilling ODI tie in Auckland to keep the series alive, after being seemingly out for the count - they needed 131 in the last 15 overs with four wickets in hand.
 Their magic man Ravindra Jadeja kept them in the game even when they were nine down and needed 29 from the last two.
 In the final over, with 18 to get, Jadeja hit two fours and a six, and got two runs from wides, but managed only a single off the final ball when two were needed.
-Corey Anderson, who bowled the final over, took 5 for 63, and Martin Guptill, had earlier made 111 in New Zealand's 314.
-India didn't make good on the life they had been handed, as they lost the series in the next game, three days later.

-... this one was, though.
+This one was, though.
 With the poor Victorians on the receiving end again, The Don slammed 167 in the second innings to set up a comfortable NSW win.
 For good measure, Bradman snapped up the last wicket.

 A dashing Bangladeshi left-handed opener is born.
 Shahriar Nafees was thrust into the Test squad when he was just 19 but it was in 2006 that he exploded, against the might of Australia, stroking his way to a brilliant maiden hundred in Fatullah.
-Nafees was appointed vice-captain for the Champions Trophy later that year but his batting form slipped the following year and in 2008, he signed up for the ICL, He was recalled in January 2010 but, despite some good knocks in the next two years, wasn't considered for a central contract in 2012.
+Nafees was appointed vice-captain for the Champions Trophy later that year but his batting form slipped the following year and in 2008, he signed up for the ICL, He was recalled in January 2010, but despite some good knocks in the next two years, wasn't considered for a central contract in 2012.

 © ESPN Sports Media Ltd.